hyperledger/bevel/docs/source/architectureref.rst

 DLT integration refers to how the presentation services will talk to the DLT Platform.
 This will depend on the presentation service as such.

 The Blockchain Automation Framework provides a sample application :doc:`example/supplychain`, which uses Express Nodejs API as the integration layer to talk to the underlying DLT platform.
-Each DLT platform also enables this by providing SDKs or APIs themselves.
+Each DLT/Blockchain platform also enables this by providing SDKs or APIs themselves.

 Application Integration
 ~~~~~~~~~~~~~~~~~~~~~~~